 While some first year medical students have told me they may have two exams in one day and then one exam the following day.
 It all depends on the particular medical school and the specific class.

-The trend of having letter grades is falling to the wayside as medical schools want to promote more collaborative learning environments.
-Meaning you'll most likely see Honors,Pass, Fail or some variation of this scale.
-Using a first year medical school system like this promotes a sense of comrodarie amongst the students and I think any medical student will benefit from this type of environment.
+or some variation of this scale.
+Using a first year medical school system like this promotes a sense of camaraderie among students and I think any medical student will benefit from this type of environment.
+It's less stressful.

 Which leads to another point.